 I have written in detail about Arisugawa Park here.

-Right next to the park is an adorable coffee shop called Nem that opened in 2016.
+Right next to the park is an adorable coffee shop called Nem.
 They make fantastic coffee and hot chocolate and my hubby swears by their pork sandwiches.
 I just love their timber interior and “secret” laneway location.
+This is an EXCELLENT place to have a high quality matcha.

 NEM